-There's long been a discussion as to whether alternative medicine or Western/conventional medicine is the most beneficial.
-When I was diagnosed with Stage 1, non-aggressive breast cancer in 1998, I experienced both—and they both had a hand in making this time in my life one of deep reflection and profound change.
+There’s been longstanding discussion on whether alternative medicine or western/conventional medicine is the most beneficial.
+When I was diagnosed with Stage 1, non-aggressive breast cancer in 1998, they both played a significant role.
+Together, they made this time in my life one of deep reflection and profound change.

-I found the lump myself and underwent a lumpectomy to have it removed, and the doctor also did a lymph node removal to see if the cancer had spread.
-Thankfully it hadn't, and so I went through daily radiation treatments for six weeks.
+I found the lump myself and underwent a lumpectomy to have it removed.
+The doctor also did a lymph node removal to see if the cancer had spread.
+Thankfully, it hadn’t, so I went through daily radiation treatments for six weeks.

-The actual process of radiation treatment is painless and only takes about a minute.
-The side effects come slowly, built up over time in the skin tissue.
-Redness and irritation are common, and they aren't so bad in comparison to some other side effects of cancer treatments.
-But they do take a toll, and since the effect is cumulative, they grow with every treatment.
+Going through the actual process of radiation treatment is painless and only takes about a minute.
+However, the side effects come slowly and build up over time in the tissues of the skin.
+Redness and irritation are common.
+This isn’t so bad in comparison to some of the other side effects of cancer treatments.
+But this does take a toll, and since the effect is cumulative, it grows with every treatment.
 Fatigue is also a major side effect of radiation treatment, and I used aromatherapy blends to help combat it.
 I also used topical treatments on my scars to help with healing.

-Now, before I describe how I used aromatherapy, essential oils and aloe throughout this process, I want to point out that doctors ask you not to apply anything to the irradiated area.
-That's not because it has any effect on the treatment—it doesn't.
-Instead, it's because the radiotherapists put little marks on you to show where the radiation beams should be directed.
-I opted to have the tiny pin marks tattooed on, because they rubbed off anyway throughout the day, even when I wasn't applying anything.
+Now, before I describe how I used aromatherapy, essential oils, and aloe throughout this process, I want to point out that doctors ask you not to apply anything to the irradiated area.
+That’s not because it has any effect on the treatment.
+It doesn’t.
+Instead, it’s because the radiotherapists put little marks on you to indicate where the radiation beams should be directed.
+I opted to have the tiny pin marks tattooed on.
+Yhey rubbed off anyway throughout the day, even when I wasn’t applying anything.

 Both my oncologist and radiologist were aware of my profession, and they approved my use of complementary and self-administered treatment.

 First, I applied aloe (Aloe barbadensis) straight from the plant.
-The doctors warned me against applying anything with alcohol, and I wanted to stay away from preservatives found in many commercially prepared aloe lotions, so the plant was the best way to go.
+The doctors warned me against applying anything with alcohol.
+Moreover, I wanted to stay away from the preservatives found in many commercially-prepared aloe lotions, so the plant itself was the best way to go.
 This alone was very soothing and helpful to the area.

 I also used a water spray on the irradiated breast, and this is where the essential oils came into play.
-I used a four-ounce spray bottle filled with distilled water and added equal amounts of Helichrysum (Helichrysum italicum) and Blue Tansy (Tanacetum annuum).
-I sprayed this onto the skin after radiation and after my morning shower, and I upped the amount as the skin became increasingly tender.
-I used this every day during treatment and continued for a month after the radiation had ended.
+Using a four-ounce spray bottle filled with distilled water, I added equal amounts of Helichrysum (Helichrysum italicum) and Blue Tansy (Tanacetum annuum).
+I sprayed this onto the skin after radiation and after my morning shower.
+When the skin became increasingly tender, I upped the amount.
+I used this every day during treatment and continued using it for a month after the radiation had ended.

-The redness persisted but the severe irritation ended two weeks after the treatment.
-Though skeptical of my brand of medicine, the radiologist admitted that my skin faired better than most, and that he was amazed by the lack of burn.
+The redness persisted, but the severe irritation ended two weeks after the treatment.
+Though skeptical of my brand of medicine, the radiologist admitted that my skin fared better than most.
+He said he was amazed by the lack of burning.

-As for the incisions, I had both a 1-inch and 3-inch incision from each of the removal procedures.
-I applied Helichrysum (Helichrysum italicum) and Artemisia (Artemisia arborescens, high chamazulene, Pacific Northwest variety) using a 50:50 ratio and diluted at 10% in fractionated coconut oil.
-I believe this helped with healing and preventing any inflammation or infection.
-Thanks to my topical treatment and an excellent plastic surgeon (see—complementary!)
-I barely have scarring now.
+As for the incisions, I had both a one-inch and a three-inch incision from each of the removal procedures.
+I applied Helichrysum (Helichrysum italicum) and Artemisia (Artemisia arborescens, high chamazulene, Pacific Northwest variety).
+Using a 50:50 ratio and diluted at 10% in fractionated coconut oil, I believe this helped with healing and preventing any inflammation or infection.
+Thanks to my topical treatment and an excellent plastic surgeon (see—complementary!), I barely have scarring now.

-I also used aromatherapy to help with the fatigue and emotional side effects of a 6-week radiation treatment.
-My afternoon blend included stimulatory oils like Rosemary (Rosmarinus officinalis, camphor variety), Peppermint (Mentha piperita), and Basil (Ocimum basilicum), which I put in an air diffuser.
+I also used aromatherapy to help with the fatigue and the emotional side effects of a six-week radiation treatment.
+My afternoon blend included stimulating oils like Rosemary (Rosmarinus officinalis, camphor variety), Peppermint (Mentha piperita), and Basil (Ocimum basilicum).
+I put this blend in an air diffuser.

-I used Rose in times of depression and confusion, as well.
-To demonstrate how much psychology plays a part in this, I'll tell you that I used Rose after my mother passed away.
-So I had developed a cognitive association with using rose when I needed to work through grief, which helped the oil stimulate that response in me again.
+I used Rose in times of depression and confusion as well.
+To demonstrate how much psychology plays a part in this, I’ll tell you that I used Rose after my mother passed away.
+So I had developed a cognitive association with Rose when I needed to work through grief.
+This helped the oil stimulate that response in me again.

 What I learned

-While I was finding my own treatment and following the advice of my doctors, I was also receiving an immense outpouring of love and support from the aromatherapy community.
-I could feel them out there, sending healing vibes and providing unseen but much felt protection.
-I learned how important that network is, and how healing it can be to have a friendly and open support system.
+While I was treating myself and following the advice of my doctors, I also received an immense amount of love and support from the aromatherapy community.
+I could feel them out there, sending healing vibes and providing unseen but much-felt protection.
+I learned how important that network is.
+It can be incredibly healing to have a friendly and open support system.

-I also learned how to rest, because it was medically required of me.
-I'm sure anyone who is active can understand this, but sometimes I didn't know how to stop and allow my body to recover and recuperate.
-Once the fatigue set in, I had to or risk prolonging recovery.
-I also learned that sometimes I physically can't do everything I want to do, and asking for help isn't shameful.
-That was a fantastic life lesson for me, and one I wish upon everyone.
+I also learned how to rest because it was required of me, medically.
+I’m sure anyone who’s active can understand this, but sometimes I didn’t know how to stop.
+However, I learned this was necessary in order for my body to recover and recuperate.
+Once the fatigue set in, I had to rest or else I risked prolonging recovery.
+Additionally, I learned that sometimes I can’t physically do everything I want to do, and that asking for help isn’t shameful.
+That was a fantastic life lesson for me—one I wish upon everyone.

-I've also become much more active in volunteer work since then, and I participate in several cancer groups and speak about my experiences with aromatherapy as complementary treatment.
+I’ve also become much more active in volunteer work since then.
+I participate in several cancer groups and speak about my experience using aromatherapy as complementary treatment.

-I truly believe both medicines can combine and be powerful tools for those suffering from cancer and undergoing cancer treatment.
+I truly believe both approaches can be used in combination as powerful tools for those suffering from cancer and undergoing cancer treatment.